drjulija/drjulija.github.io/content/posts/toxic-content-classifier/index.md

 I evaluated the performance of three binary classifiers:
 1. Llama3 7B with in-context-learning (ICL)
 2. Llama Guard 3 7B
-3. A feed-forward neural network trained on [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) training dataset.
+3. Two Layer Neural Network - a feed-forward neural network trained on [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) training dataset.

 ### Dataset
 In this experiment, I used the [Wikipedia Toxic Comments](https://huggingface.co/datasets/OxAISH-AL-LLM/wiki_toxic) dataset, which includes toxic comments and hate speech from Wikipedia, with each comment labeled by humans as either 1 ("toxic") or 0 ("safe").